-- (a) mandate any person employed in a financial institution or with a listed business, who knows or suspects that a transaction involves the use of, or the proceeds of a specified offence, to report the matter to the Compliance Officer in writing and keep copies of the said report; - (b) mandate the Compliance Officer to consider the report in the light of any relevant information which is available to him and any such guidelines issued by the relevant Supervisory Authority, under regulation 4(1)(c) and to determine whether it gives rise to such knowledge or suspicion; and
+(a) mandate any person employed in a financial institution or with a listed business, who knows or has reasonable grounds to suspect that a transaction involves the use of, or the proceeds

-(c) make it obligatory for the Compliance Officer to report the activity or suspicious transaction to the FIU within the period stipulated in the Act, where he makes such a determination.

-(2) The financial institution or listed business shall also ensure that the Compliance Officer and other employees have timely access to customer identification data and other records and relevant information to enable them to produce reports in a timely manner.
+- of criminal conduct, to report the matter to the Compliance Officer in writing and keep copies of the said report; - (b) mandate the Compliance Officer to consider the report in the light of any relevant information which is available to him and any such guidelines issued by the relevant Supervisory Authority, under regulation 40A and to determine whether it gives rise to such knowledge or suspicion; and - (c) make it obligatory for the Compliance Officer to report the activity or suspicious transaction to the FIU within the period stipulated in the Act, where he makes such a determination. - (2) The financial institution or listed business shall also ensure that the Compliance Officer and other employees have timely access to customer identification data and other records and relevant information to enable them to produce reports in a timely manner.